 Linhof Super Technika IV

-Linhof Techika cameras are a reknown standard for professional large
+The Linhof Technika cameras are a reknown standard for professional

-format photographers.
-Basicaly they are field cameras with a drop bed,
+large format photographers.
+Basically they are field cameras with a

-like the Graflexes and others, but they have additional back movements
+drop bed, like the Graflexes and others, but they have additional back

-close to a monorail camera.
-Linhof also made smaller models which, like
+movements close to a monorail camera.
+Linhof also made smaller models

 The Technika series was launched in 1934 with a first model, soon an